alberto0723/DORM/README.md

 About sets:
 - Can contain structs inside, but not directly sets.
+- All structs in a set must share the same anchor attributes.
+However, some class must be different, and related by generalization.

 About structs:
 - Every struct must be ultimately contained either in a set or another struct.